 Why we collect individual data and how we use it

-We collect data on individuals for the purposes of sending out relevant and appropriate newsletters and to update interested parties on the work of the Children’s Legal Centre.
+We collect data on individuals for the purposes of providing legal information and advice and sending out relevant and appropriate newsletters and to update interested parties on the work of the CLC Wales.

 How data is processed

-The Children’s Legal Centre collects names and email addresses through online sign up.
-The data is password protected and is only accessible to authorised members of staff for the purposes of preparing and sending out email newsletters.
+The CLC Wales collects names and email addresses through online and email enquiries.
+The data is password protected and is only accessible to authorised members of staff for the purposes of preparing and sending information, advise and newsletters.

 How long will your information be held?

-The Children’s Legal Centre will hold your information for as long as you wish to remain on our mailing list.
+The CLC Wales will hold your information for as long as you wish to remain on our mailing list.
 You can unsubscribe from our mailing list at any time.

 Sharing your data